smessie/Article-ESWC2024-DFDP/content/evaluation.md

 In this section, the proposed architecture and implementation in order to answer the research questions will be evaluated.
 This evaluation will be divided into two major parts: first in [](#requirements-conformance) the conformance to the requirements from [](#introduction) will be analyzed, and second in [](#user-study) a user study will be conducted to see if next to the functional requirements, the implementations are also comprehensible for users.
-We define "comprehensible for users" as the ability for users to understand the application in such a way that they can use the application correctly (i.e. accurately) without getting frustrated or giving up (i.e. in a reasonable time) and with a qualitative evaluation by the use of open-ended interviews.
-This user study will be split up into two parts: form editing (for which the FormGenerator will be evaluated) and form usage (for which the FormRenderer will be evaluated).

 ### Conformance to the Requirements
 {:#requirements-conformance}